Below you will find all the information relevant to your upcoming stay. We look forward to seeing you soon!

 - Guided crane viewing in the Crane Trust’s private VIP Pietrok Family blinds in the evening and morning

-Upon your arrival at the Crane Trust Nature & Visitor Center, Nikki Chavez, Crane Trust Relationship Coordinator, will be there to greet you in the lobby.
-After a short tour of the center, you will caravan three short miles over to the Crane Trust private lands with Nikki where you'll meet Chuck Cooper, President/CEO.
+Upon your arrival at the Crane Trust Nature & Visitor Center, please proceed to the front desk to receive instructions.
+After a short tour of the center, you will caravan three short miles over to the Crane Trust private lands where you'll meet Chuck Cooper, Chief Executive Officer.
 You'll have some time to settle into your cottage before meeting additional staff as your experience gets underway.